shaniber/recipes/content/appetisers/black_bean_and_corn_quesadilla.md

 ## Directions
 Heat oil in a large saucepan over medium heat.
 Stir in onion and red pepper flakes, and cook until softened, about 2 minutes.
 Stir in beans and corn, then add sugar and pico de gallo.
 Mix well.
 Cook until heated through, about 3 minutes.

 Melt 2 teaspoons of the butter in a large skillet over medium heat.
-Place a tortilla in the skillet, sprinkle evenly with cheese, then top with some of the bean mixture.
-Place another tortilla on top, cook until golden, then flip and cook on the other side.
+Place a tortilla in the skillet, sprinkle evenly with cheese over one half, then top with some of the bean mixture.
+Fold the tortilla in half, cook until golden, then flip and cook on the other side.
 Melt more butter as needed, and repeat with remaining tortillas and filling.

+Slice into triangles, and serve with sour cream, salsa, or guacamole.

 ## Yield
 Four servings.